ttscoff/Slogger/README.md

         -  Note that Slogger does not delete the original file, so your script needs to move files out of the folder manually to avoid double-processing.
 - **NEW:** #tags in posts are saved as native tags.
 Default tags specified in the config are saved, as well as any hashtags present in the post.
 Github #XX issue references are ignored.

-## Configure ##
+## Install ##

+1. Download and unzip (or clone using git) the Slogger project.
+It can be stored in your home directory, a scripts folder or anywhere else on your drive.
+2. Default plugins are stored in `/plugins/`, additional plugins are usually found in `/plugins_disabled/`.
+Plugins are enabled and disabled by adding/removing them from the `/plugins/` folder.
+Move any additional plugins you want to use into `/plugins/` and disable any other plugins by moving them from `/plugins/` to `plugins_disabled`.
+(Plugins that are found in `plugins` but not configured will not break anything, but you'll see warnings when run.)
-1. From within the Slogger folder, run `./slogger` to create the initial configuration file.
+3. From within the Slogger folder, run `./slogger --update-config` to create the initial configuration file.
 If this doesn't work, you may need to make the file executable: `chmod a+x slogger` from within the Slogger folder.
+Note that any time you add new plugins or update existing ones, you'll want to run `./slogger --update-config` to ensure that your available options are up to date.
-2. Edit the file `slogger_config` that shows up
+4. Edit the file `slogger_config` that shows up in your Slogger folder
-    - The only options will be 'storage:', 'image_filename_is_title:', 'date_format:' and 'time_format:'
+    - The required options will be 'storage:', 'image_filename_is_title:', 'date_format:' and 'time_format:'
     - storage: should be one of
         -  'icloud'
         -  a path to a Dropbox-synced Journal (e.g. '/Users/username/Dropbox/Apps/Day One/Journal.dayone')
         -  a path to a folder for storing markdown files and related images (if the path doesn't end in "Journal.dayone", markdown storage is triggered automatically)
     - image_filename_is_title: should be set to true or false.
 If true, it will use the base filename (without extension) as the title of images imported individually.
-    - date_format and time_format should be set to your favorite style (strftime)
+    - date_format and time_format should be set to your preferred style (strftime)

-3. Move any additional plugins you want to use from `/plugins_disabled/` into `/plugins/`.
-4. Run `./slogger` again to update the configuration file with enabled plugin options.
-5. Edit `slogger_config` again and fill in the necessary parameters for listed configuration settings.
+5. Edit additional configuration options for any plugins defined.
+The config file is formatted as YAML, and your options need to conform to that syntax.
+For the most part, you can just maintain the formatting (quotes, dashes, brackets, etc.) of the default settings when updating.
-6. Next time you run `./slogger`, it will execute the plugins and generate your log entries.
+6. Next time you run `./slogger`, it will execute the enabled and configured plugins and generate your journal entries.

 ## Usage ##

 1. From within the Slogger folder, run `./slogger` to run the data capture for the plugins you have in you `/plugins/` directory.
+2. Check the output to see if there are any errors occurring.
+Plugin configuration errors can be ignored, or you can remove offending plugins from the `/plugins/` folder (if you don't need them).
-2. You may run `./slogger` manually to test, or if you do not wish to automate the process.
+3. If you wish to automate slogger:
-3. If you wish to automate slogger, use Lingon (launchd) or other scheduling app.
+    - use [Lingon](http://www.peterborgapps.com/lingon/), [LaunchControl](http://www.soma-zone.com/LaunchControl/), or other `launchd` scheduling app, **or**...
-4. You can install a launchd task that will automatically run at 11:50pm every night by running `install.rb`.
-It's the same as Lingon would create, but all automatic and everything.
+    - run `./install.rb` to automatically install a launchd task that will run at 11:50pm every night.
+It's the same as Lingon would create, but all free and stuff.
         - To uninstall the launchd task, run the command `rm ~/Library/LaunchAgents/com.brettterpstra.slogger.plist` and then log out and back in.

 ## Command line options ##

     $ ./slogger -h
     Usage: slogger [-dq] [-r X] [/path/to/image.jpg]
+        --update-config                  Create or update a slogger_config file.
+No plugins will be run.
         -c, --config FILE                Specify alternate configuration file -d, --develop                    Develop mode
         -h, --help                       Display this screen